kommitters/chaincerts-smart-contracts/README.md

     --id <governance_contract_id> \
     -- file_storage
 ```
-8. This function returns the receivers that we have stored in the contract.
+8. This function returns the receivers stored in the contract.
 ```
 soroban contract invoke \
     --source-account <org-secret-key> \